Boro2001/apitera-submission/README.md

 # Project Submission - Github Repository Fetching Api

 This is the project submission for the Atipera preliminary recruitment process.
-The project demonstrates my skills and abilities in [relevant skills/technologies].

 ## Project Overview